getlantern/flashlight/README.md

 See `./config/features.go` for a list of features.
 Below is a non-extensive description of each feature.

-### p2pcensoredpeer and p2pfreepeer

-Allows the client to act either as a FreePeer or a CensoredPeer.

-See overview of the p2p-proxying story here: https://docs.google.com/document/d/1JUjZHgpnunmwG3wUwlSmCKFwOGOXkkwyGd7cgrOJzbs/edit

 ## A Note on Versioning
 Until recently, flashlight and the applications that use it used only a single versions number, whatever the application itself was built with.
 This version number was used for various things: